 First Aid Kit

-The last thing you want is a minor injury ruining the fun and the adventure on your boat trip.
-Therefore you need to carry a first aid kit containing antiseptic wipes, adhesive tape, bandages, an ice pack, and more items.
+The last thing you want is a minor injury ruining the fun and adventure of your boat trip.
+Therefore, you need to carry a first aid kit containing antiseptic wipes, adhesive tape, bandages, an ice pack, and other items.

 Fire Extinguisher

 A fire extinguisher can be an essential part of your boating safety plan.
-It can save your life or reduce property damage by extinguishing a small fire or suppressing it as you wait for emergency service.
+It can save your life or reduce property damage by extinguishing or suppressing a small fire as you wait for emergency service.

 It is essential to look out for rust and chemical deposits and recharge your fire extinguisher before you head out.
-You also need to ensure it is within reach, so you don’t struggle to find it when you need it most.
-It is also advisable to ensure that a certified company regularly inspects the extinguisher to ensure its fit for duty when required.
+You also need to ensure it is within reach so you don’t struggle to find it when you need it most.
+It is also advisable to ensure that a certified company regularly inspects the extinguisher to ensure it is fit for duty when required.

 Sunscreen/Insect Repellant

 Depending on the water body you intend to cruise through, you need sunscreen to protect you from the sun’s harmful rays.
 Even if it’s not sunny, harmful rays can still affect your eyes.
-A sunscreen will not only save you from discomfort and sunburns but will also protect you from insects.
+Sunscreen will not only save you from discomfort and sunburns but also protect you from insects.

 Hydration

-Dehydration can cause several health problems such as dry skin, palpitation, dizziness, weakness, and headaches.
-Therefore, drinking about two liters of water daily while on your boating trip is advisable.
+Dehydration can cause several health problems, such as dry skin, palpitation, dizziness, weakness, and headaches.
+Therefore, it is advisable to drink about two liters of water daily while on your boating trip.
 Always remember to fill your fresh water tank before heading out for a boating or fishing expedition.

 Final Thoughts

 Preparing for your next boating trip can be a hassle, but it doesn’t have to be if you invest in the abovementioned tools.
 These tools can mean the difference between the success and failure of your next boating experience.
 Most boats have ample storage space for you to keep some of the items on board throughout.
-You can also decide to invest in a locker to assist you in your boating supplies storage.
+You can also invest in a locker to assist you in storing your boating supplies.